rbernardy/SobekCM-plugin-viewer-MODEL3D/README.md

 <li>myrotz = the Z value of the initial transformation rotation.
 Default value is 0.</li>
 <li>mystartd = the starting distance.</li>
 <li>tbpos = An array of the trackball position values.
 To make it easier to obtain this data I added an additional 'function' to the standard interface.
 An additional icon appears at the bottom of the tool links on the left.
 Use the trackball (the default is the Sphere trackball) to position the model how you want it to display initially, click the icon, and the current trackball position array will display in a popup.
 Copy and past this into your config.js file.</li>
+<li>myskinbackgroundfile = The file name of the skin background image file for the canvas.
+Optional - if not used the default is skins/dark/light.jpg.</li>
+<li>mybackgroundcolor = Color value for background of the canvas.
+Optional - if not used, if the myskinbackgroundfile value exists that will be used, otherwise the default background-image file is used - skins/dark/light.jpg.
+If both myskinbackgroundfile and mybackgroundcolor exists the mybackgroundcolor is used and the myskinbackgroundfile is ignored.</li>
 </ul>

 <h2>Credits</h2>